1D Diffeomorphism Invariant Model of a Free Scalar Relativistic Particle: Supervariable and BRST Approaches: Acknowledgments

+The present investigation has been carried out under the DST-INSPIRE fellowship (Govt. of India) awarded to B. Chauhan as well as the BHU-fellowships received by A. Tripathi and A. K. Rao.
+All these authors express their deep sense of gratefulness to the above national and local level funding agencies for the financial support.
+The authors thankfully acknowledge fruitful suggestions/comments by the Reviewer which have made the quality of presentation more beautiful and correct.\\

-One of the key consequences of the BT-superfield/supervariable approach [9-11] is the observation that it leads to the derivation of the (anti-)BRST invariant CF-type restriction in the context of gauge theories.
-This is {\it also} true when we apply the {\it modified} version of BT-supervariable approach [22] to our 1D reparameterization/diffeomorphism invariant theory.
+One of the key consequences of the geometrical BT-superfield/supervariable approach [9-11] is the observation that it leads to the derivation of the (anti-)BRST invariant CF-type restriction in the context of gauge theories.
+This is {\it also} true when we apply the {\it modified} version of BT-supervariable approach [20, 21] to our 1D reparameterization/diffeomorphism invariant theory.
 It is straightforward to check that the CF-type restriction: $B + \bar{B} + \dot{\bar{C}}\,C - \bar{C}\,\dot{C} = 0$ changes under the (anti-)BRST symmetry transformations (47) as:

-Thus, it can be noted that the (anti-)BRST invariance of the above CF-type restriction is valid {\it only} on the submanifold of the space of variables which is defined by the CF-type restriction (i.e. $B + \bar{B} + \dot{\bar{C}}\,C - \bar{C}\,\dot{C} = 0$) {\it itself}.
-This establishes the fact that, at the {\it quantum} level, the CF-type restriction is a {\it physical} constraint because it is a {\it quantum} gauge invariant (i.e. (anti-)BRST invariant) quantity.
-Infact, our whole {\it quantum} 1D system of the relativistic scalar particle is defined on the submanifold of space of variables where the CF-type restriction is satisfied which, ultimately, leads to the existence of the coupled (but equivalent) Lagrangians and is {\it also} responsible for the absolute anticommutativity of the off-shell nilpotent (anti-)BRST symmetry transformations.
+Thus, it can be noted that the (anti-)BRST invariance of the above CF-type restriction is valid {\it only} on the submanifold of the space of quantum variables which is defined by the CF-type restriction (i.e. $B + \bar{B} + \dot{\bar{C}}\,C - \bar{C}\,\dot{C} = 0$) {\it itself}.
+This establishes the fact that, at the {\it quantum} level, the CF-type restriction is a {\it physical} constraint.
+In fact, our whole {\it quantum} 1D non-supersymmetric system of the relativistic scalar particle is defined on the submanifold of space of variables where the CF-type restriction is satisfied which, ultimately, leads to the existence of the coupled (but equivalent) Lagrangians.
+Furthermore, it is {\it also} responsible for the absolute anticommutativity ($s_b s_{ab} + s_{ab} s_b = 0$) of the off-shell nilpotent ($ s_{(a)b}^2 = 0$) (anti-)BRST symmetry transformations $s_{(a)b}$.

 The above observation can be captured within the framework of ACSA to BRST formalism, too.
 For instance, it can be checked that: